In this section

 As with many things in life, buying precious metals in quantity usually results in a discounted premium.
 This is especially true in the UK and USA although we’ve never encountered a dealer anywhere who didn’t offer some sort of bulk discount.
 Even if bulk discounts are not explicitly offered it’s worth asking if you’re considering a large purchase.

 Dealers will offer discounts on the premium for gold items but the serious discounts are reserved for silver.
 For example, you might pay half the premium if you buy a hundred versus just one 1oz Maple Leaf or Austrian Philharmonic silver coin.
 Another way of looking at this is there are very high premiums for buying single 1oz silver coins.
 Buying just one or two silver items is a low profit transaction for the seller.
-Add shipping costs and taxes onto the total and your overall cost to buy just one 1oz silver coin can be approaching twice spot price.
+Add on shipping costs plus taxes and your overall cost to buy just one 1oz silver coin can be approaching twice spot price.
 Similarly, buying one small item containing a little gold is (unless you’re in India) considered a novelty purchase and will be priced accordingly.